Why Choose 7th Level for your VA Mortgage Loan?

 3. Competitive Interest Rates

 Interest rates on home loans are based on risk assumed by the bank to finance the loan.
 Because the VA backs each VA Loan with a guaranty, financial institutions carry less risk and can offer interest rates that are typically 0.75 to 1 percent lower than conventional interest rates.
+That translates into a savings for you over the life of your loan.
+Plus, a lower interest rate can help to stretch your budget even further.

 Pair that lower interest rate with the ability to purchase a home with no money down and no private mortgage insurance and the savings start adding up significantly.
+Now you are able to look at homes that can fit your family’s needs, both now and into the future.
+Your dollar stretches further with all these savings through a VA Mortgage Loan.

 Lower Interest = More Savings

-|Savings from a 0.5% reduction in interest|
+|Savings from a 0.5% reduction in interest

-|Savings from a 1% reduction in interest|
+|Savings from a 1% reduction in interest

 (Assumes 10% down on loan; see additional notes at bottom of page)